Zenika/feedzback/usage_analytics/Readme.md

 # How it works
-1. The plugin _Stream Firestore to BigQuery_ streams every change in the firestore DB to a BigQuery table (including the user e-mails which are sensitive data, but the feedback itself is encrypted)
+1. The plugin _Stream Firestore to BigQuery_ streams every change in the firestore DB into a BigQuery table (including the user e-mails which are personal data, but the feedback itself is encrypted)
 2. A Cloud function runs a query that aggregates data into another dataset called `feedzback_usage` every day, removing personal data.
 Using a service account `analytics-editor` that has access to all data in BQ
 3. A [Looker Studio report](https://lookerstudio.google.com/s/mZFWci2C24Q) query the tables from `feedzback_usage` using a service-account `analytics-viewer` which has access only to `feedzback_usage` and does not have access to personal data.